FundyPhytoPhys/ROS_bioinfo/ROSGenomicPatternsAcrossMarinePhytoplankton/R/ROSGenomicPatternsBySubstrateAcrossPhytoplankton.md

-Figure \@ref(fig:PoissonDist) shows that the total number of genes encoding the metabolism of O~2~^•−^, H~2~O~2~ or ^•^NO are not normally distributed (Shapiro-Wilk Test [@shapiroAnalysisVarianceTest1965] with a p value of 6.4×10^-30^ for O~2~^•−^ scavenging, 9.4×10^-24^ for H~2~O~2~ production, 5×10^-25^ for H~2~O~2~ scavenging, 1.2×10^-18^ for ^•^NO production and  1.5×10^-30^ for ^•^NO scavenging), and follows a Poisson distribution.
-Therefore, for subsequent analyses we used Poisson or Quasi-Poisson regressions to compare the total number of genes that encode the production or scavenging of O~2~^•−^, H~2~O~2~ or ^•^NO, with an offset of the total number of genes in the organism, to log~10~ of the median cell radius in µm.
+Figure \@ref(fig:PoissonDist) shows that the frequencies of counts of genes encoding the metabolism of O~2~^•−^, H~2~O~2~ or ^•^NO within an organism are not normally distributed (Shapiro-Wilk Test [@shapiroAnalysisVarianceTest1965] with a p value of 6.4×10^-30^ for O~2~^•−^ scavenging, 9.4×10^-24^ for H~2~O~2~ production, 5×10^-25^ for H~2~O~2~ scavenging, 1.2×10^-18^ for ^•^NO production and  1.5×10^-30^ for ^•^NO scavenging).
+The frequencies of gene counts instead follow a Poisson distribution.
+Therefore, for subsequent analyses we used Poisson or Quasi-Poisson regressions to compare the counts of genes that encode the production or scavenging of O~2~^•−^, H~2~O~2~ or ^•^NO within an organism to log~10~ of the median cell radius in µm.
+Code used to produce the Poisson and Quasi-Poisson models is on https://github.com/NaamanOmar/ROS_bioinfo/tree/master/ROSGenomicPatternsAcrossMarinePhytoplankton.

 Quasi-Poisson regressions were used when the Poisson regression was over-dispersed (dispersion > 1, p < 0.05) as determined by the 'AER' package [@kleiberAERAppliedEconometrics2020].
-Because our data followed a Poisson distribution (Figure \@ref(fig:PoissonDist)), a Poisson regression followed by a chi-squared test or a Quasi-Poisson regression followed by an F test, is statistically when obtaining the p-value [@AnovaGlmFunction].
-An alpha value of ≤0.05 was used as the threshold for statistical significance of regressions.
+A Poisson regression followed by a chi-squared test, or a Quasi-Poisson regression followed by an F test, was used to obtain p-values [@AnovaGlmFunction], with an alpha value of ≤0.05 as the threshold for statistical significance of regressions.

-The total number of genes in each organism, increased with the median cell radius, and also varied among the taxonomic lineages (coded as Phylum) (Figure \@ref(fig:GeneModelsRadPlot)).
+The total number of genes in each organism increased with the median cell radius, and also varied among the taxonomic lineages (coded as 'Phylum') (Figure \@ref(fig:GeneModelsRadPlot)).
 Taxonomic lineage, in turn, interacts strongly with the median cell radius.
 For our analyses, we sought to detect effects of cell radius upon the fraction of total genes encoding ROS metabolism.
-We therefore normalized the total number of genes encoding the production or scavenging of H~2~O~2~, O~2~^•−^ or ^•^NO to 'GeneModel_count' to account for the general increase in 'GeneModel_count' with increasing the median cell radius.
+We therefore included an offset of the total number of genes in the organism in the Poisson or Quasi-Poisson regressions, which is equivalent to normalizing the number of genes encoding the production or scavenging of H~2~O~2~, O~2~^•−^ or ^•^NO, to the total number of genes in the organism ('GeneModel_count').
+We thereby offset the general increase in 'GeneModel_count' with increasing the median cell radius.
 Because of the strong interaction between the median cell radius and taxonomic lineage (Figure \@ref(fig:RadTaxaviolin)), we did not include Phylum as a co-variate in our subsequent regressions of normalized gene counts vs. median cell radius.
-Thus, we did not analyze specific influences of Phylum.
+Thus, we did not analyze specific influences of Phylum upon gene counts for ROS metabolism.
+Poisson or Quasi-Poisson regressions were run both with or without 'Colony' and 'Flagella' as co-variates.

-To investigate the influence of colony formation, the presence of flagella or diatom cell shape (pennate or centric), upon the total number of genes that encode the metabolism of H~2~O~2~, O~2~^•−^ or ^•^NO, with an offset of the total number of genes, we used a Wilcoxon test from the 'ggpubr' to compare organisms from which we had data.
+To further investigate possible influences of colony formation, the presence of flagella or diatom cell shape (pennate or centric), upon the fraction of genes that encode the metabolism of H~2~O~2~, O~2~^•−^ or ^•^NO, we used a Wilcoxon test [@kassambaraGgpubrGgplot2Based2018].

 # Results and Discussion {.unnumbered}

 ## Superoxide {.unnumbered}

+Although there are enzymes producing O~2~^•−^ [@diazNADPHdependentExtracellularSuperoxide2019], in the marine phytoplankton genomes and transcriptomes that we analysed, we did not detect any genes that encode for enzymes (Table \@ref(tab:ROSEnzymeList)) specifically producing O~2~^•−^, based on the BRENDA annotation of O~2~^•−^ scavenging.
+It is however worth noting the presence of genes annotated as encoding NADPH Oxidase (NOX) in some phytoplankton genomes.
+NOX can produce either H~2~O~2~ or O~2~^•−^ depending on the NOX isoform.
+NOX is included in our analyses as a H~2~O~2~ producer, in accordance with the BRENDA annotation of the enzyme (Table \@ref(tab:ROSEnzymeList)).
+Further analyses of the detected NOX isoforms might identify whether they are isoforms that produce O~2~^•−^.
+Sequences that are similar to Glutathione Reductase (GR) have been documented to produce enzymes that produce extracellular O~2~^•−^ in the diatom *Thalassiosira oceanica* [@diazNADPHdependentExtracellularSuperoxide2019].
+We found sequences annotated as GR across all phytoplankton genomes (Data not presented), which likely include genes encoding enzymes producing O~2~^•−^.
+In any case, we do not expect phytoplankton to differentially allocate a changing fraction of their total gene content to O~2~^•−^ production with increasing cell size, as O~2~^•−^ is weakly membrane diffusible.
+Phytoplankton may need to maintain working extracellular concentrations of O~2~^•−^, since decreasing the extracellular concentration of O~2~^•−^ can hinder cell growth [@sutherlandExtracellularSuperoxideProduction2019]. @sutherlandExtracellularSuperoxideProduction2019 further explains that the downregulation of Superoxide Dismutase (SOD, EC:1.15.1.1) genes at peak light levels by *Prochlorococcus* [@mella-floresProchlorococcusSynechococcusHave2012] would allow *Prochlorococcus* to maintain 'working levels' of extracellular O~2~^•−^.
+Beyond putative enzymatically mediated production of O~2~^•−^, non-enzymatic processes associated with cells can also produce O~2~^•−^.
+Notably, O~2~^•−^ is released to variable extents from side-reactions of electron transport [@pospisilProductionReactiveOxygen2009; @pospisilMolecularMechanismsProduction2012; @pospisilProductionReactiveOxygen2016] particularly under stress conditions.

+Given that the O~2~^•−^ is poorly diffusible across membranes, intracellularly produced O~2~^•−^ has to be scavenged to limit detrimental reactions of O~2~^•−^ [@bergaminiOxygenReactiveOxygen2004].
+As a result, cells universally maintain the genomic capacity to scavenge O~2~^•−^.
+All prokaryotic (Data not shown) and eukaryotic (Figure \@ref(fig:EukSupOxDotPlot)) phytoplankton analyzed, with the exception of a single transcriptome from *Micromonas polaris*, have genes annotated as encoding the ubiquitous O~2~^•−^ scavenging enzyme SOD.
+Genes annotated as encoding the enzyme Superoxide Oxidase (SOO, EC:1.10.3.17) were present in a few diatom species (*Leptocylindrus danicus*, *Chaetoceros curvicetus* and *Thalassiosira minuscula CCMP1093.*) and prokaryotes (*Crocosphaera spp.*).
+Genes encoding the enzyme Superoxide Reductase (SOR, EC:1.15.1.2) were not detected in prokaryotes, but were detected in some diatoms (*Pseudo-nitzschia fradulenta WWA7* and *Seminavis robusta D6*), and in the haptophyte *Pleurochrysis carterae CCMP456*.

+The absence of transcripts encoding SOD from the *Micromonas polaris* transcriptome is likely due to low expression of SOD at the time that the mRNA was harvested for sequence analyses.
+Given that the O~2~^•−^ is not membrane diffusible, intracellularly produced O~2~^•−^ would have to be scavenged or would react with other cell components.
+As a result, organisms that do not have the ability to scavenge O~2~^•−^ would have reduced fitness and so marine phytoplankton have not lost the genomic capacity to scavenge O~2~^•−^.
+To our knowledge, our results are the first detections of the occurences of genes encoding SOO and SOR in marine phytoplankton, and need confirmation by Multiple Sequence Alignment and enzyme assays, to determine whether our results stem from errors in annotation from the non-supervised grouping of orthologs (genes) by eggNOG, or indeed represent the sporadic presence of genes for SOO and SOR in the genomes of some phytoplankters.
+Further trends in genomic allocations to O~2~^•−^ scavenging may emerge from the metallo-forms of SOD [@millerSuperoxideDismutasesAncient2012].
+For example, in pilot runs with higher discrimination among metallo-forms we found that pico-prasinophytes encode Mn-SOD instead of the Fe-SOD encoded in genomes from larger green algal phytoplankters (Data not presented).

 ### Influence of Cell Size on Gene Counts for Enzymes Metabolizing O~2~^•−^ {.unnumbered}